GSA/Section508.gov/_pages/develop/2025-09-24-usability-testing-with-people-with-disabilities.md

 * Some people with disabilities may be more likely to experience physical or mental fatigue.
 * Avoid purchasing or maintaining “disability lists.”
 They are sensitive, often unethical, and may violate privacy requirements.

 To ensure that your product is accessible to anyone, screener questions should be designed to identify and prioritize people with disabilities during recruitment.
-Follow this <a href="{{site.baseurl}}/develop/recruitment-questionnaire-process/">user research recruitment process when writing a recruitment questionnaire.
+Follow this <a href="{{site.baseurl}}/develop/recruitment-questionnaire-process/">user research recruitment process when writing a recruitment questionnaire</a>.

 ### Qualitative Research